simple-as-fuck/php-api-toolkit/.github/README.md

 because of security reasons.
 You should always have full control in your application, what will be listened to!

 You can copy controllers by hand into your app and put them among your other controllers.
-You should add before webhook actions same authentication middleware as before other actions, so can be same secure.
+You SHOULD add before webhook actions same authentication middleware as before other actions, so can be same secure.

 If you register `AddListener` on POST /webhook route and `RemoveListener` on DELETE /webhook,